wdrbork/allergy-alert/README.md

-# Allergy Alert
+# Allergy Alert v

 ## Idea and Goals:
 Allergy Alert is a web application designed to help users identify the percentage chance that a particular allergen or set of allergens are in a particular food.
 This percentage should be based on as many recipes as possible, and we plan on using as many as 2 million recipes in order to produce accurate results for different queries.

 ## Repository Layout:

+.github: Contains workflows for CI/CD
+client: Contains frontend code for the website
+&emsp;&emsp;public: Holds HTML webpages
+&emsp;&emsp;src: Contains JavaScript/React functions for the webpages
 reports: Contains the teams weekly status reports
-src: Houses the source code
-&emsp;&emsp;backend: Contains backend code for the server and database
+server: Contains backend code related to the server and the database
+&emsp;&emsp;src: Holds the actual source code for the backend
 &emsp;&emsp;&emsp;&emsp;api: Contains functions for different API calls that might be made by a client
 &emsp;&emsp;&emsp;&emsp;dao: Holds objects for each collection in our database (currently just 'recipes' and 'accounts')
-&emsp;&emsp;frontend: Contains frontend code for the website
+&emsp;&emsp;test: Contains testing code for the backend
-test: Contains testing scripts; the file structure underneath is identical to 'src'
-node_modules: Holds various libraries and dependencies
-.github: Contains workflows for CI/CD
+.gitignore: Includes files that should not be included in git commands
+ORG.md: Includes the people involved in this project and their roles as well as project artifacts
+README.md: Summary of project goals as well as installation/testing instructions

 ## Installation Instructions
 1. Ensure that you have the latest version of Git installed